ssmirr/eyebright/README.md

-# iiif-image-server
+# Eyebright

 Rails IIIF image server.

+> Eyebright is a traditional medicinal herb used to relieve eye strain.

+## Why another IIIF Image server?

-The intention is for this image server to be deployed behind Passenger (Apache or nginx).
+The intention is for this image server to be deployed behind Passenger.
 All of the cached file paths follow the the IIIF URL pattern.
-This allows for caching image and info.json files to the public directory and having them served up directly by the web server instead of those requests hitting the application.
+This allows for caching image and info.json files to the public directory of the application and having them served up directly by the web server (Apache or nginx) instead of those requests hitting the application.
 In many cases public/iiif will be a symlink to bulk storage mounted to the server.

 In addition the cache can be cleared based on a profile which lists the IIIF URL paths that ought to be kept in the cache longer term.
 This allows the image server to function more like a just in time static site generator for commonly used images.